Haldekhiel/IaC-capstone-project-1/README.md

 # IaC-capstone-project-1

-This project leverages Terraform to provision a robust infrastructure on Alibaba Cloud for hosting a Flask application.
+This project leverages Terraform to provision a robust infrastructure on Alibaba Cloud and AWS for hosting a Flask application.

 ## Infrastructure Overview
 This setup includes the following components: